amastrobera/portfolio_mng_site/README.md

 # portfolio_mng_site
-app to manage a simple portfolio. viewable from website or phone
+app to manage a simple portfolio.

+* save multiple portfolios of equities of fx
+* add/remove/edit positions in a portfolio